selimscode/exploring-dynamic-systems/README.md

 ## Motivation

-This project was developed as a fun exercise to explore the basic principles of particle physics using matplotlib's animation method.
-It started as a personal endeavor, but I'm making it public because I thought it might have merit as a fun-project/educational-resource for others as well.
+This project was developed as a fun exercise to explore the basic principles of particle physics using numpy & matplotlib.
+It started as a personal endeavor, but I thought it might have merit as a fun-project/educational-resource for others as well.

-The models are presented sequentially in a Jupyter Notebook.
 Feel free to explore, experiment, and have fun with the code!

 ## Models